Android-for-Python/Android-for-Python-Users/README.md

 A mobile app is different from a desktop app in that it is less likely to be physically secure from bad actors.
 Anybody with Android Studio and a device on which your app is installed can view most of the contents of your app, though Python, Java, or C code must be decompiled to be human readable (this is not hard).

-Nothing is perfectly secure (just ask anybody who prints there own copies of a government's paper money).
+Nothing is perfectly secure (just ask any hacker, or anybody who prints there own copies of a government's paper money).
 You can make confidential information harder to reverse engineer by designing your app such that:

  - Any trade secrets, and also the app user's private data, are only saved on a secure server.